Introductory Issues in Judges

 Tribal league

-Until quite recently Judges was thought to depict a social structure in Israel known as the tribal league, or amphictyony.
+Some past biblical scholars argued that Judges depicted a social structure in ancient Israel known as the tribal league, or amphictyony.
 These social structures consisted of a group of six or twelve tribes organized around a central shrine.
 The tribes would pledge allegiance to each other, come to each other’s aid if attacked, and share in the maintenance of the shrine.
 Central questions in the history of Israel were thought to be answered by this structure–most notably, that some of the minor officials or “judges” developed into the Old Testament prophets, and those judges charged with military deliverance ultimately developed into the monarchy.
-Subsequent comparisons with first millennium B.C.E. amphictyonies in Greece and Italy have shown little correspondence beyond the numbering of twelve tribes; and one of the primary themes of Judges is the lack of central authority that led to the anarchy Israel experienced in this period (Judges 17:6; 18:1; 19:1; 21:25).
+Subsequent comparisons with first millennium BCE amphictyonies in Greece and Italy have shown little correspondence beyond the numbering of twelve tribes; and one of the primary themes of Judges is the lack of central authority that led to the anarchy Israel experienced in this period (Judges 17:6; 18:1; 19:1; 21:25).